tarun-veeraraghavan-mv/Stratify/README.md

 ## Tech Stack & Why We Chose It ⚙️

-+ **Next.js + TypeScript 🚀** – Ensures a smooth, fast, and maintainable frontend experience, perfect for a student dashboard that needs reliability and performance.
-TypeScript helps prevent errors and improves scalability.
+Building a planner app for students requires speed, reliability, and scalability, ensuring tasks, schedules, and goals are always accessible.
+Every technology in this stack was carefully selected to provide the best experience for students.

++ **Next.js 🚀** – Chosen for its Server-Side Rendering (SSR) and Static Site Generation (SSG), ensuring fast load times and a smooth experience, even on slower networks.
+SSR improves SEO for public features, while SSG helps pre-render important pages for instant loading.
++ **TypeScript 🔒** - Used for type safety and better code maintainability.
+It reduces runtime errors and helps developers write more robust and scalable code, ensuring fewer bugs in student data management.
-+ **Go (Gin Framework) ⚡** – Chosen for its speed and efficiency, Go allows the backend to handle multiple requests seamlessly, making the app responsive and scalable.
++ **Go (Gin Framework) ⚡** – Built with concurrency and performance in mind, Go allows the backend to handle multiple user requests efficiently.
+The Gin framework adds speed and lightweight routing, making API calls fast and reducing response times for students managing their coursework.
-+ **PostgreSQL 🛠️** – A rock-solid database for managing structured student data like courses, tasks, and deadlines while ensuring reliability and data integrity.
++ **PostgreSQL 💾** – A highly reliable relational database, ensuring data consistency for student schedules, tasks, and stored files.
+Chosen for its strong ACID compliance, PostgreSQL prevents data loss and corruption while handling complex queries efficiently.
-+ **Vitest + React Testing Library 🧪** – Enables fast and reliable testing to ensure every feature works smoothly, reducing potential issues before they affect users.
++ **Vitest + React Testing Library 🧪** – A lightning-fast testing framework designed for modern applications.
+It ensures the planner’s core functionality remains stable, helping developers catch issues before they reach users.
+Focuses on testing user interactions, ensuring buttons, forms, and features behave as expected, improving the overall user experience.